jwnardine/JSCodeReviewOne/readme.md

 https://github.com/jwnardine/JSCodeReviewOne

 Clone the repository onto your desktop using the command _git clone https://github.com/jwnardine/JSCodeReviewOne.git_ Make sure you have Node installed.
 Then, from the project directory, run the commands _npm install_ and _bower install_.

+For this project, you'll need an API key from Github.com.
+If you do not already have one, signup/sign in to github.com, go to Settings from your profile link in the top right corner.
+On the left side of the Settings screen is a link to "Personal access tokens".
+Check none of the boxes and make a request for a new token.
+Then in the main project directory, create a file called .env, and place the following text inside:

+exports.githubKey = "INSERT-YOUR-API-KEY";

-Once they are installed, run _gulp build --production_ and then _gulp serve_ to have it show up in your browser.
+This will give you access to the GitHub API.
+Now run the command _gulp build --production_ and then  _gulp serve_ to have the project run in your browser.

 ## Technologies Used